GianmarcoDonnesi/Robot-Programming-23-24/README.md

 ## License
-Unless otherwise stated, the code in this repository is licensed under [MIT License](LICENSE.md).
+Unless otherwise stated, the code in this repository is licensed under [GPL-3.0 license](LICENSE).
 This permits reuse and distribution according to the terms of the license.